Smart Snacking for an Active Lifestyle

 Fruit and Yogurt

 Fresh fruit provides carbohydrates for quick energy.
-Pineapple, orange, and kiwi fruit are packed with vitamin C, a powerful nutrient for joints and connective tissue that also boasts antioxidant properties.
-Yogurt and almonds add protein and healthy fat to make this fruit salad super satisfying.
+Pineapple, orange, kiwi, and other fresh fruits are packed with vitamin C, a powerful nutrient for joints and connective tissue that also boasts antioxidant properties.
+Yogurt and nuts add protein and healthy fat to make a super satisfying fruit salad.
 Enjoy for a mid-day snack a few hours before your afternoon workout.

 Savory Snack Dip